 Category Description

-Variable label outflows job tenure >9 years
+Variable label Outflows job tenure >9 years

 Variable name aus_senio_3

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the number of worker outflows in the respective year after 10 or more years of job tenure.
-It must be taken into account that the value 0 can also be attributed to the employee group not being represented in the establishment in the previous year.
-Detailed information on the definition of outflows can be found in Section 5.2.5.1.
+Detailed description This variable contains the number of worker outflows in the respective

-Sensitive variable No
+year after 10 or more years of job tenure.
+It must be taken into account

-Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.
+Category Description that the value 0 can also be attributed to the employee group not being represented in the establishment in the previous year.
+Detailed information on the definition of outflows can be found in Outflows (aus_ges).
+Sensitive variable No Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.